common-workflow-language/cwl-v1.2/concepts.md

 ```

-Note: The `map<…>` version is optional, the verbose option #1 is always allowed,
+Note: The `map<…>` (compact) versions are optional, the verbose option #1 is
-but for presentation reasons option 3 and 2 may be preferred by human readers.
+always allowed, but for presentation reasons option 3 and 2 may be preferred
+by human readers.

 The normative explanation for these variations, aimed at implementors, is in the
 [Schema Salad specification](SchemaSalad.html#Identifier_maps).